 Like a broken record, I want to remind you that the very first step to becoming weather-ready is to evaluate the storm risks inherent to your geographical location.
 Learn about the types of hazardous weather that can affect where you live and work, and how the weather could potentially impact you, your family, and your home.
 If you are new to an area, the city, county or state government will be able to assist you in this risk assessment.

 When a storm is brewing and during the storm, check weather forecasts frequently.
-Most important, get to know your NOAA weather radio by using it regularly.
+Most importantly, get to know your NOAA weather radio by using it regularly.
 Familiarize yourself with its settings and if necessary, create a cheat sheet to that every family member will be able to use it.

 Keep this in mind: every state in the United States has experienced tornadoes and severe weather at one time or another No single location is immune.
-Make a NOAA weather radio part of your preps.
+Make an NOAA weather radio part of your preps.

 Enjoy your next adventure through common sense and thoughtful preparation!